 - Best Annual Fee: Both cards charge a $95 annual fee, but the Capital One Venture’s is waived the first year

 - Both cards tied in worldwide acceptance and no foreign transaction fees

 You can’t go wrong with either card.
-In fact, if you find yourself not traveling or dining out very often, then the Capital One Venture card might be a better pick.
-Especially if you don’t like fussing with award charts or worrying about blackout dates.
+In fact, if you don’t travel or dining out often, then the Capital One Venture card might be the better pick with its 2x earning rate on everything.